Representative Julie A. Casimiro

 Member, House Committee on Veterans' Affairs

 Rep. Julie Casimiro (D-Dist.
-31, North Kingstown, Exeter) was elected to the House of Representatives on November 8, 2016.
-She is a member of the House Committee on Health, Education, and Welfare and the House Committee on Veterans’ Affairs.
+31, North Kingstown, Exeter) was first elected to the House of Representatives in November 2016.
+She is a member of the House Committee on Health, Education and Welfare and the House Committee on Veterans’ Affairs.